 About BlueConic: The BlueConic customer data platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.

-Why: By exchanging profile data and timeline events from BlueConic to Kafka topics, you can update BlueConic profiles with data from Apache Kafka.
+Why: By importing data from Kafka topics, you can update BlueConic profiles with data from Apache Kafka.

 For information on accessing the BlueConic Kafka connection, contact your BlueConic Customer Success Manager.